Antichains for Concurrent Parameterized Games: Symbolic algorithms for parameterized games

 \subsection{Lattices and antichains for the vertices of Eve}

 Aiming at using antichains to compute the winning region for Eve in \(\kGame\), we make the following observation: if Eve has a winning strategy from some \((v, K) \in \verticesE\), then she also wins from any \((v, K')\) such that \(K' \subseteq K\).
 In words, refining the knowledge on the number of opponents can only help Eve to reach a target vertex.
-Therefore, her winning region is downward-closed for a natural partial order on her vertices in $\kGame$, as defined below.
+Therefore, her winning region is downward-closed for a natural partial order on her vertices in $\kGame$, which we now define.